spring/spring/AI/Global/AAI/AAI ReadMe.txt

-AAI v0.868	- Improved fall back behaviour: units with turnrate below MIN_FALLBACK turnrate will not fall back anymore, long ranged
-		  units (e.g. snipers) will not fall back to their maximum weapons range anymore; added keywords:
-  		  MIN_FALLBACK_TURNRATE 250
-		  MAX_FALLBACK_RANGE 800

-		- Fixed another possible freeze when AAI's attack manager was flooding the interface with orders

-AAI v0.867	- AAI now takes continents into account when sending builder/assistant builders to positions (e.g. it does not try send
-		  ground builders to positions on other islands/continents anymore (unless they are amphibious))
+AAI v0.869	- Added proper handling of resurrected units (however AAI does not build resurrectors atm)

-		- Fixed a bug that caused builders to leave the buildsite during construction
+		- Fixed a bug that could prevent AAI from rebuilding destroyed factories

-		- Various changes to issued orders; temporarily removed reclaiming.
-Reclaim orders were given multiple times per frame thus flooding the interface with orders and causing Spring to freeze/huge drop in FPS

-		- Added some unit specific combat behaviour: Units with high ranged weapons will now try to keep enemies distant
+AAI v0.868	- Added some unit specific combat behaviour: Units with high ranged weapons  will now try to keep enemies distant (if
+		  their turnrate is not too low)

-		- Added two new variables to mod config file:
+		- Added some new variables to mod config file:

 		  FALLBACK_DIST_RATIO 0.9 - units will try keep enemies at this ratio of their maximum weapons' range

 		  MIN_FALLBACK_RANGE 500  - units with lower weapons' range will not try fall back at all

+		  MAX_FALLBACK_RANGE 800  - units with higher weapons' range will not try fall back at all

+  		  MIN_FALLBACK_TURNRATE 250 - units with lower turnrate will not try fall back at all

 		- Added submarine defence map -> AAI will now store its defence capabilities vs submarines separately from other naval units

 		- AAI now takes continents into account when sending scouts to positions (e.g. it does not try send ground scouts to positions on other islands/continents anymore)

+		- AAI now takes continents into account when sending builder/assistant builders to positions (e.g. it does not try send ground builders to positions on other islands/continents anymore (unless they are amphibious))

+		- Fixed a bug that caused builders to leave the buildsite during construction

+		- Fixed various freezes that have been caused by AAI flooding the ai interface with thousands of orders per frame

 		- Bumped mod learning file version to 0.86 due to some changes in handling of amphibious units